samdark/yii2-cookbook/book/solid.md

 ## Interface segregation

+Make fine grained interfaces that are client specific.

 The principle points that an interface should not define more functionality that is actually used at the same time.
 It is like single responsibiltiy but for interfaces.
 In other words: if an interface does differnt things, break it into multiple more focused interfaces.

 ## Dependency inversion

+Depend on abstractions, not on concretions.

 Dependency inversion basically states that a class should tell what it needs via interfaces but never get what it needs itself.